 In the last twenty years, mountaineers from all over the world have increased their interest in the Castillo Mountain range, achieving first ascents in all the main peaks, with many local climbers from Coyhaique opening new routes.

 This beautiful place has increased its recognition and interest both nationally and internationally, becoming a national park, where the number of visits increases every year.

 For this reason, CONAF requested for the first time a concession of the tourist trails.
 The entrance “Las Horquetas” is located at KM 70 of the Carretera Austral, Ruta 7, south of Coyhaique.
 The trail has an approximate length of 51 km.
 Las Horquetas is the main access for visitors looking to walk the Cerro Castillo circuit, continuing along the Estero Bosque trail or the Estero Parada trail.

-TRAMO 1: CASETA LAS HORQUETAS – CAMPAMENTO TURBIO
+SECTION1 1: CASETA LAS HORQUETAS – CAMPAMENTO TURBIO

 15.4 kms. | LOW DIFFICULTY